New understanding of Majumdar-Papapetrou and Perj\'es-Israel-Wilson solutions: understanding the Majumdar-Papapetrou solutions

 Then the Laplace equation gives the electric potential at points exterior to the sphere

 The resulting spacetime exterior to the sphere

 satisfies the Einstein-Maxwell equations.
 In the interior of sphere, the spacetime can be taken as

 which also satisfy the Einstein-Maxwell equations.
-The two metrics match on the surface, $r=a$ smoothly.
+The two metrics match on the surface, $r=a$ continuously.
 The exterior spacetime is now understood as a deformed extreme Reissner-Nordstr$\ddot{\textrm{o}}$m spacetime.
 We see the effect of electric quadrupole appears in the exterior spacetime in this case.

-We note that the strength of electric field on the surface of the sphere is continuous in the $\theta$ direction while jumping in the radial direction.
-Therefore, there is charge distribution on the surface of the sphere.
+The strength of electric field on the surface of the sphere is continuous in the $\theta$ direction while jumping in the radial direction.
+Therefore, there is charge distribution on the surface of the sphere,